-World reaction to the Middle East ceasefire has been to welcome the initiative and hope that it may lead to a lasting peace.
+Background: World reaction to the Middle East ceasefire has been to welcome the initiative and hope that it may lead to a lasting peace.
 But not everyone is in favour of the ceasefire, the forthcoming talks or even of peace.
 Groups of guerrillas in several Arab states are still determined to continue the fight against Israel--even if it means action directly opposed to the official attitude of their countries.
 The SAIQA guerrilla movement in the Lebanon is one such group.

 Over the past year, commando attacks by Lebanon-based guerrillas on Upper Galilee have steadily in crease in scale.
 So too has Israeli retaliation against the guerrilla bases in South Lebanon.